Wednesday, July 04, 2007

 Lotus Knits! is conducting a contest over at her site, with the chance to win some of her yarn.
 What knitter would turn down a chance to get FREE yarn, I decided to participate.

 All you have to do to enter the contest is post your first completed project or the next, unstarted, project in your queue.
 Then you e-mail Lotus Knits that you posted your project.
-For the complete details check out her post here.

 Like I said, I am always game for a chance at winning yarn, so here is my first finished project.
 My first completed project was a garter stitch scarf made of Lion Brand Homespun yarn (purple of course).
 Nothing fancy or complicated about this sucker.
 I think I made it in about 2 days or so, and then promptly cast on for an identical one for my sister in a Blue Homespun yarn.
 I was really proud of my work, and even though there were a few mistakes (those darn extra stitches all new knitters seem to end up with at one point), I loved this scarf and wore it constantly the winter I made it.
 I don't wear the scarf that much now, as I have others that are a little prettier/show off my knitting abilities a little more, but I still think it looks pretty good for a first attempt.
 Strangely, I did not actually have any pictures of this scarf, so I am kind of glad that this contest made me take a few.